 -Senator Gaylord Nelson

-Although the first Earth Day took place 35 years ago in the United States, the global concern for the environment has steadily grown - especially in the face of increasing pollution and environmental threats.
+Although the first Earth Day took place 35 years ago in the United States, the global concern for the environment has steadily grown, especially in the face of increasing pollution and environmental threats.
 Recent studies have shown that today's children, however, are spending less and less time outdoors, which means they have less time to experience and appreciate nature firsthand.

 Children will want to care for what is familiar.
-When they only see nature through a video screen, they do not form the same connection as digging in the dirt, rolling on the grass or using sticks to search for insects.
+When they only see nature through a video screen, they do not form the same connection as digging in the dirt, rolling on the grass, or using sticks to search for insects.
 Earth Day is an ideal opportunity to connect children with the outdoors and the vibrant world around them.

 As Earth Day approaches, your child may be involved in projects and activities that foster an awareness of and appreciation for the earth's resources.
-To extend the learning that takes place in your child's center or school and make caring for the earth part of your family culture, we encourage you to make time for some green activities this Earth Day.
+To extend the learning that takes place in your child's center or school and make caring for the earth part of your family culture, we encourage you to make time for some green activities every Earth Day.

 Below are a few suggested family practices to make every day Earth Day: